jaylenw/Simple_DiscussDB/README.md

 11. If you have your domain name pointing to your server, entering it to the address bar should result in your Djanog site!
 Congratulations! :)

-12. To make your life easier, and don't want to start you django site manuelly after server reboots, create a bash script.
+12. To make your life easier, and don't want to start you django site manually after server reboots, create a bash script.
 Lets name it startdjango.sh .
 In it add,

         #!/bin/bash